 4. Check-In with Yourself

-Throughout any major change in life, it is essential to be continually checking in with yourself and meeting your needs as best as you can.
-Through major changes, it can be easy to get lost in the chaos of everything around you and disconnect with yourself.
+Throughout any major change in life, it is essential to be continually check in with yourself and meeting your needs as best as you can.
+Through major changes, it can be easy to get lost in the chaos of everything around you and disconnect from yourself.

 But by checking in with yourself every morning when you wake up and every evening before you go to bed, you can make a plan for how to take care of yourself throughout these chaotic times and invest in your mental and physical health.

 Only resistance to change is painful.”

 5. Reach Out to Your Support System

 The best way to get through any major changes in life is to rely on a support system when possible.

 By reaching out to friends, family, or your significant other during these times, it can give you a feeling of outside support, and you may even push off some of the stress onto others if they are willing to help.

 If needed, it can also be helpful to have the support of a mental health therapist as well to ease you through these changes in life with grace.